 - Negligent supervision or appraisal processes

-Also, Employment Practices Liability Insurance coverage usually comes with ‘consent-to-settle’ and ‘hammer’ clauses.
+Also, EPLI coverage usually comes with ‘consent-to-settle’ and ‘hammer’ clauses.
 When there is a consent-to-settle clause, the carrier needs your consent to settle claims.
-Hammer clause comes in effect if you do not want settlement by the insurer.
-Your carrier will give you a fixed amount of money to cover your losses.
+The hammer clause comes in effect if you do not want to settle a claim but your insurer does.
+When this happens, your carrier will give you a fixed amount of money to cover your losses.

 The standard exclusions of EPLI are:

 - Bodily injury (BI): EPLI does not cover bodily injury.
-It covers only cases related to bullying and lack of proper rest .
+It covers only cases related to bullying and mental distress due to a hostile work environment.

-- Property damage: EPL does not cover damage to properties.
+- Property damage: EPLI does not cover property damage.

-- Penalties and fines: It does not cover penalties, , and criminal fines.
+- Penalties and fines: EPLI will not cover monetary penalties and criminal penalties.

-- Criminal activities: If an employer is involved in any kind of illegal activity, EPLI does not provide coverage.
+- Criminal activities: If an employer is involved in illegal activities, then EPLI will not provide coverage.

-- Contractual liability: EPLI does not cover any kind of loss arising from a commitment to an employee, as mentioned in the contract.
+- Contractual liability: EPLI does not cover any loss arising from a commitment to an employee, as mentioned in their contract.

 - Strikes or lockouts: EPLI does not cover costs due to strikes or lockouts by employees.